Anandhu4456/Anandhu4456/README.md

 - 🌱 I"m interested to learn new technologies
-- 👀 Passionate Golang,Python Developer
+- 👀 Passionate Golang, Javascript Developer
-- 💬 We can talk about Go,AI
+- 💬 We can talk about Go, JS, AI
 - 📫 Reach me at anandhurajan56@gmail.com

 ### Looking forward to collaborate Golang projects